HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 Add a `Dockerfile` to this folder to create a Docker image for this application.
 The Docker image should meet the following requirements:

-- Start from a Docker image for Node.js version 18.x.x (LTS), you're free to choose an alpine version or not.
+- Start from a Docker image for Node.js version 20.x.x (LTS).
 - The application should be reachable on port 3000.
 - Copy the application code in the `/app` folder in the container.
 - Install the application dependencies with the `yarn install --frozen-lockfile` command.